Table of contents

 A strategy where a company enters a product market with a below-average price.

-To learn how to lure customers into your store with a penetration price, see:
+Learn how to lure customers into your store with a penetration price.

 Consumers’ evaluation of a product’s functional benefits, emotional benefits, social benefits, and the cost of purchasing it, usually in comparison with competitor products.